Down, Edwards and Patau syndrome

 You can find information about trisomy syndromes on many sites, including:

-• www.cdc.gov: General information about Down Syndrome on the website of the Centers for Disease Control and Prevention
+• www.cdc.gov: General information about Down syndrome on the website of the Centers for Disease Control and Prevention

 Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
 Information for health insurance fund members on prenatal testing: Final report.
 Commission P17-01.
 Version 1.0.
 2020.